No straight answer on encryption from Europe’s incoming digital chief

 “[Fake news] is not a new phenomenon… what has changed is the speed with which information is propagated and the way in which it can attack our values, our societies,” she added.

-One more point of clarity: She confirmed the Commission has no plans, certainly within its current term, to move to remove geoblocks on audiovisual services — talking instead of the need to take a case by case approach and to “safeguard the territorial license, freedom, contractual freedom which enables people to restrict content to a certain territory”.
+One more point of clarity: She confirmed the commission has no plans, certainly within its current term, to move to remove geoblocks on audiovisual services — talking instead of the need to take a case by case approach and to “safeguard the territorial license, freedom, contractual freedom which enables people to restrict content to a certain territory.”

 “As far as I’m aware, and also basing this on conversations that I’ve had with experts… this is not actually foreseen in the near future,” she added.